dnsimple/dnsimple-support/content/articles/integrated-dns-providers.markdown

 1. Fill in any required paramaters for the integrated DNS provider configuration.
 1. Fill in any necessary credentials for your account at the integrated DNS provider.
 ![Enter integrated DNS provider credentials](/files/account-external-provider-link-credentials.png)
 1. After successfully linking the integrated DNS provider, you will arrive back on the DNSimple Integrated Providers page with the integrated DNS provider newly linked to your account, listed under "Linked providers".
-You can view the imported integrated zones from the [Zones](/articles/managing-integrated-zones) page, and manage and sync integrated zone records from the [Deployment Editor](/articles/deployment-editor).
+You can view the imported integrated zones from the [Domain Names](/articles/managing-integrated-zones) page, and manage and sync integrated zone records from the [Deployment Editor](/articles/deployment-editor).
 ![Account integrated providers list](/files/account-integrated-providers.png)

 ## Unlinking an Integrated DNS Provider from your account